hallback01/nes-game/README.md

 # nes-game
-Here I am making a game for the NES using assembly code for the 6502 and C.
+Here I am making a game for the NES using assembly code for the 6502.